 Since 2001, the B.A.A. has expanded its calendar of races beyond the Boston Marathon to include B.A.A.
 5K, B.A.A.
 10K, and B.A.A.
 Half Marathon events.
 In 2001, the inaugural B.A.A.
 Half Marathon, presented by Dana-Farber Cancer Institute and the Jimmy Fund, brought thousands of runners through Boston’s scenic Emerald Necklace Park System.
 Since 2001, the event has become one of New England’s most popular fall road races.
 In 2008, the B.A.A. hosted the U.S. Olympic Team Trials - Women's Marathon leading to the Beijing Games one day before the 112th Boston Marathon.

 One year later, the organization established the B.A.A.
 5K, which is held on Boston Marathon weekend each April.
 The race has quickly grown into a Boston Marathon weekend tradition among runners, spectators, and fans.
 Immediately following the B.A.A.
 5K is the B.A.A.
 Invitational Mile, a series of races for middle school, high school, and professional runners which start and finish at the Boston Marathon finish line and bring the energy of a track meet to Boylston Street.
 In 2011, the B.A.A. established the B.A.A.
-10K, a scenic tour of Boston’s Back Bay and Beacon Hill neighborhoods.
+10K, presented by Brigham and Women's Hospital, which is a scenic tour of Boston’s Back Bay and Beacon Hill neighborhoods.

 The B.A.A.
 Distance Medley, a three-race series which combines the B.A.A.
 5K in April, the B.A.A.
 10K in June, and the B.A.A.
-Half Marathon in October, was established in 2011, with its inaugural running in 2012.
+Half Marathon in October, had its inaugural running in 2012.
 Each of the three races has its own champions and prize purse.

 Take a look inside the events producted by the Boston Athletic Association: